poseidonCore/NodalRequire/README.md

 You can influence (but not completely control) module browser caching by setting `NodalRequire.cachingFrequency`:
 * `""|"auto"`: This does not include a search string in the load request and leaves the behaviour to the browser.
 * `"never"`: This includes a different random search string in the load request to help avoid any browser caching.
-* `"minutely"|"hourly"|"daily"`: This changed the search string in the load request by rounding down the current time to help avoid any browser caching.
+* `"minutely"|"hourly"|"daily"`: This changes the search string in the load request by rounding down the current time to help avoid any browser caching.
 Using a time factor can help to ensure that new module definitions are used more often, but that near-recurrent visits don't have a load impost.

 ***